-Conditional Use Permit 23-02 is for the construction of a 26,102 sqft Travel Center including a gas station, convenience store, RV dump, and truck stop.
-The property is an undeveloped 18.49-acre site, zoned C-2 (Medium Commercial) located in the Luckey Ranch Specific Plan Area.
+Conditional Use Permit 23-02 is for the construction of a 26,102 sqft Travel Center including a gas station, convenience store, RV dump, tire repair shop, temporary RV and truck stop.
+The property is an undeveloped, previously disturbed 18.49-acre site, zoned C-2 (Medium Commercial) located in the Luckey Ranch Specific Plan Area.
 Service Stations are not allowed in the C-2 zone, by right, but are permitted subject to the approval of a Conditional Use Permit (CUP).
 The proposed project will require approval from the Planning Commission under CUP#23-02 and adoption of the project Negative Declaration.